August 1, 2014

 - Some iMacs in 2115A have the ImToo Software for compressing video shot on mini-DVDs.
 Warning: Do not insert a mini-DVD disc into the slot-loading drive on any iMac machine; it will be lost!
 Instead, use the one iMac has an external DVD drive that can read mini-DVD discs.

 - All PCs have the Free Video2iPod software for video shot on the Canon FS200, and RER software for video shot on a mini-DVD.
-Directions for using these programs are posted on the computers that have it (and covered during the Orientation Session) and are demonstrated in a video posted at:
+Directions for using these programs are posted on the computers that have them (and covered during the Orientation Session) and are demonstrated in a video posted at:

 SED PACT Website